tonnyadhi/segmentationfault_xyz/pages/index.md

 After that, i served at [MAPAN](https://mapan.io) (part of [GOJEK](https://gojek.com) group) as Technical Architect and DevOps engineer.
 I then served at [KoinWorks](https://koinworks.com) as App Architect, but only for short time.

-Currently, i work at [Stockbit](https://stockbit.com) as Principal System Engineer.
+I stayed at [Stockbit](https://stockbit.com) for one and half years as Principal System Engineer.
+I was building Stockbit prototype for Cryptocurrency Exchange with my team.

+Currently, i work at [Pintu](https://pintu.co.id) SRE Tech Lead Specialist.
 Beside that, i also do some DevOps and  System Architecture consultancies.

 My topics of interests are Operating System, Pervasive Computing, High Performance System, Distributed and Cloud Computing, also Embedded System.